Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Methodology

 \subsection{Debiasing and Detoxification Datasets}

-We experiment with two types of finetuning: \begin{itemize}[topsep=2pt,itemsep=-1pt,leftmargin=10pt] \item \textbf{supervised finetuning (SFT)} involves finetuning models on non-harmful text; \item \textbf{direct preference optimization (DPO)} datasets include prompts with harmful and non-harmful completions; finetuning on these datasets using DPO simultaneously maximizes the probability of the non-harmful completions and minimizes that of harmful completions. \end{itemize} Overall, we use four different datasets, two for each task.
+We experiment with two types of finetuning: \begin{itemize}[topsep=2pt,itemsep=-1pt,leftmargin=10pt] \item \textbf{supervised finetuning (SFT)} involves finetuning models on non-harmful text; \item \textbf{direct preference optimization (DPO)} datasets include prompts with harmful and non-harmful completions; finetuning on these datasets using DPO simultaneously maximizes the probability of the non-harmful completions and minimizes that of harmful completions. \end{itemize} Overall, we use four different datasets, two for bias mitigation and two for toxicity mitigation.
 All datasets are in English, since our goal is to investigate cross-lingual transfer from English to other languages.

-\paragraph{Bias} The SFT dataset we use for bias mitigation is Perturbation Augmentation NLP DAtaset (PANDA) \citep{qian-etal-2022-perturbation}, a human-annotated dataset consisting of 98K sentence pairs of original and demographically perturbed sentences.
-The perturbed sentences have been modified along the gender, race/ethnicity, and age axes, perturbing a sentence such as ``women like shopping'' to ``men like shopping''.
-Fine-tuning on these perturbed sentences has been shown to be an effective debiasing technique \citep{prakash-lee-2023-layered,ranaldi-etal-2024-trip}.
-For DPO finetuning we use BiasDPO \citep{allam-2024-biasdpo}, a manually designed DPO dataset for mitigating gender, race, and religion biases.
-The dataset consists of 1,1K prompts with biased and unbiased completions.

-\paragraph{Toxicity} The SFT dataset we use for toxicity mitigation is the English Jigsaw Civil Comments dataset.\footnote{\url{https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification}} These comments from the Civil Comments platform are human-annotated for toxicity, and we follow \citet{xu-etal-2021-detoxifying} in selecting those with less than 10\% \texttt{toxic} annotations as our non-harmful dataset.
-We select a subset of 98K sentences, matching the size of the PANDA dataset. \citet{lee2024mechanisticunderstandingalignmentalgorithms} created a DPO dataset specific for toxicity, which has been shown to also mitigate toxicity in languages other than English \citep{li-etal-2024-preference}.
-The dataset consists of 25K prompts from Wikitext-2 \citep{merity2017pointer} with synthetic toxic and non-toxic completions.
-This is the DPO dataset we use, which we will refer to as DetoxDPO.
-See Table~\ref{tab:data-examples} in Appendix~\ref{sec:appendix-datasets} for an example from each dataset.
+See Table~\ref{tab:dataset_overview} for an overview and Appendix~\ref{sec:appendix-datasets} for more detailed descriptions, including an example from each dataset in Table~\ref{tab:data-examples}.
 Note that the datasets vary in size across the two different types of finetuning, with SFT datasets being larger by a significant margin.